emmaneugene/crash-C/README.md

-# CA code clinic 2

-## A brief introduction to programming in C
+# A brief introduction to programming in C

 ### Overview